Updated April 6, 2023

 Wireshark, formerly known as Ethereal, is a network monitoring pentest tool.
-It records packets in real-time and displays them in a way that is understandable to humans.
+It records packets in real time and displays them in a way that is understandable to humans.
 It’s basically a network packet analyzer that gives you minute data about your network protocols, decryption, packet metadata, and so on.
 It’s free and open-source, and it runs on Linux, Windows, OS X, Solaris, NetBSD, FreeBSD, and a number of other operating systems.
-It has various features like Capture data in real-time and analysis later, Detailed VoIP research, Gzip-compressed capture files can be decompressed on the fly, The output can be stored in XML, plain text, PostScript, CSV, formats.
+It has various features like Capturing data in real-time and analysis later, Detailed VoIP research, and Gzip-compressed capture files that can be decompressed on the fly, The output can be stored in XML, plain text, PostScript, CSV, and formats.
 It has Multi-platform support, i.e., it Runs on Windows, Linux, NetBSD, FreeBSD, and other operating systems. live data can be fetched from sources like the Internet, ATM, PPP/HDLC, Bluetooth, USB, Token Ring, etc. It provides decryption support with protocols like ISAK and IPsec.

 ZAP is one of the most widely used open-source vulnerability research tools.
 It will assist users in detecting security flaws in web apps at the development and testing stages.
 It has Characteristics like the identification of security vulnerabilities in web apps by simulating a real-world attack.
 Passive scanning examines the server’s responses to detect potential problems.
 It tries to gain access to files and folders through brute force.
-It also has the spidering functionality assists in the development of the website’s hierarchical structure.
+It also has the spidering functionality that assists in the development of the website’s hierarchical structure.
 Providing it with invalid or unwanted data in order to cause it to crash or generate unexpected results.
 Hence This is a useful tool for evaluating the available ports on the targeted website.

 Jok3r is also a network and software pentest automation tool that assists penetration testers in evaluating network networks and web applications’ security.
 Its main goal is to automate as far as possible in order to find and exploit the target.
 It helps in finding security vulnerabilities in a variety of popular services and web technologies, such as languages and servers.

 Jok3r is focused primarily on open-source scripts and software for hacking networks and applications.
-It puts together these scripts and resources under one roof in order to produce the optimal outcomes in terms of identifying, fingerprinting, and manipulating vulnerabilities.
+It puts together these scripts and resources under one roof in order to produce optimal outcomes in terms of identifying, fingerprinting, and manipulating vulnerabilities.
 Since Jok3r is written in Python, it works on Mac OS X, Windows, and Linux.

 Legion is also one f the most used penetration testing platform.
 It’s a semi-automated, open-source penetration testing platform that assists in detecting, analysing, and exploiting systems.
-Legion driven by more than 100 auto-scheduled scripts.
+Legion is driven by more than 100 auto-scheduled scripts.
 Unlike the majority of the tools on this list, Legion has a user-friendly graphical GUI.
 It’s a modular platform that lets you install and configure features.
 It’s another penetration testing tool written in Python, which means it can run on any machine that can run Python, including Windows, macOS, and Linux.